Argonne-National-Laboratory/BCUS/README.md

 ## Documentation

-Instructions on how to use/run/modify are in the Tutorials directory
+Instructions on how to use/run/modify are in the Tutorials directory.

 ## Usage